 The YWCA Utah began the nonpartisan Utah Women’s Well-Being Initiative in May 2013 to respond more effectively to persistent challenges Utah women face.
 The purpose of the initiative is to strengthen the well-being of Utah women across important dimensions of their lives through research, education, collaboration, and public policy – so that women flourish, their families and communities thrive, and Utah prospers.
 The YWCA’s first contribution, in collaboration with the Institute for Women’s Policy Research in Washington, D.C. and a Utah Advisory Committee, is the research briefing Women’s Well-Being in Utah: An Overview, completed in March 2014.
 Click here to access the full briefing.

 Utah Women and Work: Strong Labor Force Participation, Large Gender Wage Gap

-- Utah has a higher share of women 16 and older in the workforce than the nation overall (61.6 percent compared with 58.8 percent), and ranks 17thin the nation.
+- Utah has a higher share of women 16 and older in the workforce than the nation overall (61.6% compared with 58.8%), and ranks 17th in the nation.

-- Utah women’s median annual earnings for full-time, year-round work are lower than women nationwide, while men’s are higher than in the U.S. overall—resulting in a larger gender wage gap in Utah (69 percent, ranking Utah 47thamong all states and D.C.).
+- Utah women’s median annual earnings for full-time, year-round work are lower than women nationwide, while men’s are higher than in the U.S. overall—resulting in a larger gender wage gap in Utah (69%, ranking Utah 47th among all states and D.C.).